Iterated and mixed discriminants: Introduction

-As a corollary of our results, we show in Proposition~\ref{proposition:r1d2} that an iterated method to characterize singular complete intersections is unfortunately only possible for $r+1$ hypersurfaces of the same degree $d$ in $\mathbb P^n$ and only if $r=1$ and $d=2$ (the case already found in~\cite[Theorem 8.2]{O}): \begin{prop*}Let $1<d$ and $1\leq r\leq n$.
-Then $MD_{r,d\Delta_n}=ID_{r,d\Delta_n}$ if and only if $r=1$ and $d=2$.\end{prop*} The paper is organized as follows.
+The paper is organized as follows.
 In Section \ref{section:motivating} we present some examples that motivate the theory of iterated discriminants.
-In Section \ref{section:mixed} we present material on mixed discriminants and Cayley configurations, and in Section \ref{section:iterated} we develop the theory of iterated discriminants and prove our main results.
+In Section \ref{section:mixed} we present material on mixed discriminants and Cayley configurations.